paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 })();
 ```

-When we open `SpecRunner.html` our test should pass:
+When we open `SpecRunner.html` our test should pass because DateTime is now a defined object:

 ![1 spec, 0 failures](http://i.stack.imgur.com/KHMPk.png)